Not A Subscriber?

 Most people treat change like a season.
 A sprint.
 A diet.
 Like putting on a costume until you're ready to take it off.
 Something you try until you can go back to “normal” with an upgrade.

-• Got fit to binge junk food without shame
+- I wanted to get fit so that I could binge junk food without shame

 Everything worth having in life requires confronting uncertainty.